davidscarth/caddy-geoip/README.md

   the innermost (`WBK`) matches.
 - Territories with their own ISO 3166-1 code, such as Puerto Rico and Guam, are reported under that code rather than as subdivisions of the parent country.
-- A City database carries country data too, so one file could serve all three matchers.
-However, a country lookup on it touches more of the file than it needs to (larger search tree).
-Point country matching at the Country database unless you would rather maintain one file.
+- Use the Country database for country matching: it's roughly a tenth the size of City, so the lookup walks a much smaller search tree, and country matching usually sits in front of all traffic.
+A City database carries country data too, so one file could serve all three matchers if you'd rather maintain just one file, but it's less efficient.

 ## JSON